ekatwood/token_mint/README.md

 Arweave $AR will be used to store and host the logo.
 The user will pay for that transaction fee as well, which should also be minimal.

-Starting a liquidity pool on Raydium is easy, but you probably want about $5k worth of capital to have a smooth launch.
+Starting a liquidity pool on Raydium is easy, but you probably want about $2,000 worth of $SOL to have a smooth launch.

 Everything you need to start a cryptocurrency, and all you have to pay is the transaction fees, which are minimal on Solana.